Reverse Osmosis Troubleshooting Guide

 2. Drain tube

-Check drain line from faucet runs down hill to drain saddle clamp.
+Check drain line from faucet runs downhill to drain saddle clamp.
 Loops, bends, dips or kinks can cause noise.

 1. Fitting damaged or cracked